mkoncek/javapackages-validator/README.md

 	mvn package

-will compile the project and generate a tarball containing dependencies.
+will compile the project and generate a tarball containing the validator `.jar` and its dependencies.

+Furthermore executing

+	mvn install

+will unpack the tarball and make the validator `.jar` executable.

 ## Usage

+### In case of `mvn package`

 After packaging the project extract files: